OpenMDAO/OpenMDAO/openmdao/docs/basic_guide/promote_vs_connect.rst

 There are a few important details to note:

-    * the promoted name of an output has to be unique within that level of the hierarchy (i.e. you can't have two outputs with the same name)
+    * The promoted name of an output has to be unique within that level of the hierarchy (i.e. you can't have two outputs with the same name)
     * You are allowed to have multiple inputs promoted to the same name, but in order for a connection to be made there must also be an output with the same name.
 Otherwise, no connection is made.
     * You can use glob-patterns to promote lots of variables without specifying them all, but try to limit your usage of :code:`promotes=['*']`.
-        Thought it may seem like a convinient way to do things, it can make it really hard for other people who are reading your code to understand what variables connect to where.
+      Though it may seem like a convinient way to do things, it can make it really hard for other people who are reading your code to understand what variables connect to where.
       It is ok to use it in cases where it won't cause confusion, such as with :code:`cycle` which just exists to allow for the nonlinear solver to converge the two components or when you have :code:`ExecComps` that make it clear what the IO of that component is anyway.

 .. note::